 Josh Pond sits near the northeast coast of Maine, one of the last places in North America where the wild blueberry flourishes.
 Unlike its cultivated off-shoot, this low-bush variety can't be planted.
 With the help of bees, its underground runners carry it across the rugged landscape.

 Farmers in this region have gathered these delicious sapphires since before the Civil War, during which they were canned and distributed to Union soldiers.
 According to tradition, we do not use harvesters to pick our berries.
-Instead, we hand rake them in the cool morning to prevent bruising.
+Instead, we hand rake them in the dry summer afternoons to prevent bruising.
 The berries are brought directly from the fields to our processor where they are sorted and packaged.

 We hope you'll try our berries, packed fresh during harvest season, and our jam, made according to a cherished Down East recipe.